The idea of socially responsible business is hardly new, but over the last decade it’s taken center stage.

 ”We exist to help creators earn a living online,” this email marketing company states on its website.

 ConvertKit shows dedication to its workers by encouraging and investing in them.
 And its value statement emphasizes teaching, generosity, transparency, caring, and honesty.
 I use ConvertKit for my own email marketing because I appreciate its vocal support for creative people.
-(I’m a ConvertKit affiliate and earn a small commission if you buy it through this link.)
+(I’m a ConvertKit affiliate and earn a commission if you buy it through the links in this paragraph.)

 4. Kickstarter (crowdfunding)

 The popular crowdfunding site Kickstarter is dedicated to the idea that creativity is “essential to a healthy and vibrant society, and the space to create it requires protection.

 Kickstarter is a B Corp and a Public Benefit Corporation, which means its social mission is embedded in its charter as a priority alongside shareholder value.